 Founded in October 2016, the EPFL Rocket Team brings together motivated and passionate aerospace enthusiasts.
 Following the desire of many students from different engineering faculties to put into practice their accumulated knowledge, this interdisciplinary student initiative was born.
-The team has around eighty active members, all driven by the same goal: to win a student rocket engineering competition this summer.
+The team has around two hundred active members, all driven by the same goal: to win a student rocket engineering competition this summer.

 Who we are